fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

     .
     ```

-Restart the MingW terminal (if needed) and install the required build dependencies with this command (replace the `w64-x86_64` as appropriate for your target OS/machine).
+Restart the MinGW terminal (if needed) and install the required build dependencies with this command (replace the `w64-x86_64` as appropriate for your target OS/machine).

 === "Command"